What does a Shuttle Driver do?

 Responsibilities:

-- Operate shuttle vehicles to transport passengers to and from specified locations.
+- Operate shuttle vehicles to transport passengers safely and efficiently between specified locations.

 Qualifications